… …

 Chicken Livers with Onions is a recipe I learned to make when I worked in a supper club when I was a young teenager.
 The chef baked a large batch twice a week and it smelled divine.
 Once I tasted it warm, I was hooked.

 Chicken livers are good for you and provide a lot of nutrients.
-Healthy recipes that are easy to make, and taste good make an excellent addition to your diet.
+Recipes that are easy to make, and taste good make an excellent addition to your diet.
 Plus, when cooked right (and not overcooked) they can be incredibly tender and juicy.

 If you are looking for a keto friendly recipe this is a great choice.
 Aside from the butter, this is one of those low calorie recipes that is delicious.
 I hope you enjoy this recipe!